techidaily/site-windows11/source/_posts/unlocking-windows-11-for-optimal-clipchamp-functionality.md

 ### 4\.
 Clear Microsoft Store Cache

  A corrupt or outdated Microsoft Store Cache can result in app launch and installation issues.
-So you must[clear the Microsoft Store app cache](https://www.makeuseof.com/windows-10-11-reset-microsoft-store/) using the command prompt or the inbuilt reset option.
+So you must [clear the Microsoft Store app cache](https://www.makeuseof.com/windows-10-11-reset-microsoft-store/) using the command prompt or the inbuilt reset option.

 ### 5\.
 Sign Out of the Microsoft Store App and Sign In again